 - We only tattoo registered stock.
 Unregistered does and wethers are not tattooed.
 If you want an unregistered animal tattooed, it is an extra $50 per goat.
 Yes, we hate tattooing THAT much.

 - We wether (castrate) all boys prior to sale.
-We have found that too many intact boys end up not receiving the care they need.
+We have found that too many intact boys end up not receiving the care they need, so unless we know you personally, we will not sell a buck to you.
 All males for sale are wethered at 8-10 weeks old and are not available for pick-up until at least a couple weeks after wethering.

 - We do not guarantee perfect conformation on any of our goats.
 This is simply not possible.
 All goats have conformational faults.
 We breed for health and vigor and overall correctness, but there is no such thing as a perfect goat.
 That said, we are always happy to be honest about any faults a goat you are interested in has so that you can make a purchase decision aligned with your herd goals.